APPLICATION AND GUIDELINES

 - For longer pieces, note the time cues for the segment that best represents the entire work.

 Please submit digitized examples of published, professional writing or documentation of the applicant’s work as an arts professional.
 You may also submit digitalized items of descriptive literature about the organization(s) you represent (pdf documents of catalogues, brochures, press materials, etc.).
 All work samples should be accompanied by a description of the materials presented and your involvement in their content development, design and/or distribution (i.e. manager of the program, designer or developer of brochure, general organizational information).
 Work samples in a language other than English should be accompanied by a synopsis or translation.

-For artists and curators from other countries CEC ArtsLink will provide lodging at the residency space and limited production support, but participants must seek additional funding for international travel, per diem, work space and materials.
+For artists and curators from other countries CEC ArtsLink will provide lodging at the residency space, but participants must seek additional funding for international travel, per diem, work space and materials.